Doctor Salary Guides Australia

 Hours and On-Call Commitments

-The hours you work and your on-call commitments naturally affect total remuneration.
-Shift penalties for evening, weekend, and public holiday work can add meaningfully to a base salary, particularly for hospital-based doctors.
-On-call allowances and overtime payments also contribute to overall earnings, though they come at the cost of work-life balance.
-Understanding how these loadings work within your specialty is essential for accurately reading a role's total compensation.
+Working hours and on-call duties naturally affect total remuneration.
+Shift penalties for evening, weekend, and public holiday work can add noticeably to a base salary for hospital-based doctors.
+On-call allowances and overtime also contribute.
+Understanding how these loadings work within your specialty is essential for reading a role's true total compensation rather than just the headline figure.

 Explore Our Specialty Salary Guides